LuisAPI/BCS2-CSPC223LA/README.md

 Additionally, this repo can serve as a guide for future generations of students at De La Salle University–Dasmariñas, as to what to expect and what kinds of homework our instructor, Mr. Orlando Zapanta, will hand out to us.

 This repository is maintained by Luis Anton P. Imperial, second-year BS Computer Science student at DLSU-D.

+## What outputs are included in this repository?

+### Midterm period outputs

+**Information display script.** The first onsite recitation presented my name and date of birth in various ways.

+**Module 1 Quiz.** Our class was tested on the fundamentals of programming and its different forms and applications.

+**Module 1 Test.** We instilled in ourselves the basics of the JavaScript programming language and concepts regarding the construction of websites and web applications.

+**Contacts on the terminal.** Important personally-identifying information such as names, mobile phone numbers, and e-mail addresses are a core part of what makes us human.
+This script displays five predetermined information in a neatly-organized table.

+**Type encapsulation and manipulation script.** Understanding different types, such as Booleans, strings, integers and big numbers, are key to storing data in an efficient manner.
+We did multiple experiment to figure out their malleability and suitability for the applications we desired.

+**Module 2 Test.** We instilled in ourselves important JavaScript and general programming concepts, like types, global and local variables, and string directives for the interpreter.